codepr/webcrawler-from-scratch/chapter1/fetcher.md

-The next step is the definition of fetching unit tests, what we expect here is the possibility to simply fetch a single link, ignoring its content and fetching a link extracting all contained links.<br>We're probably going to defines two interfaces for these tasks, `Fetcher` and `LinkFetcher`.
+The next step is the definition of fetching unit tests, what we expect here is the possibility to simply fetch a single link, ignoring its content and fetching a link extracting all contained links.

+We're going to mock a server probably, luckily Go provides us everything we need in the `net/http/httptest`.

 **fetcher/fetcher\_test.go**